pielonet/concurrency/tutorial/exercise5/quizz.md

 1. A closure scheduled for parallel execution must not contain
-a. variable definitions b.named function definition
+a. variable definitions b.named function definitions
-c. "yield" instruction d. files inclusions
+c. "yield" instructions d. files inclusions

 2. The following code will :